 (bupivacaine liposome injectable suspension)

-Now you can be sure dogs are getting the post-surgical pain relief they need even after they leave your clinic.
-New NOCITA® is a long-acting local anesthetic that gives you the control of extended-release delivery of bupivacaine, providing up to 72 hours of post-operative pain relief for cranial cruciate ligament surgery with one dose at closing.
+Now you can be sure dogs and cats are getting the post-surgical pain relief they need even after they leave your clinic.
+NOCITA is a long-acting local anesthetic that gives you the control of extended-release delivery of bupivacaine, providing up to 72 hours of post-operative pain relief with just one dose administered during surgery.

 Controlling post-surgical pain

-Post-surgical pain can typically be well controlled in hospitalized patients using a multimodal analgesic regimen involving an appropriate combination of opioids, COX-inhibiting NSAIDs, and long-acting NOCITA®.
-However, most veterinary patients that undergo surgery are discharged from the veterinary hospital within 24-48 hours.
+Post-surgical pain can typically be well controlled in hospitalized patients using a multimodal analgesic regimen involving an appropriate combination of opioids, COX-inhibiting NSAIDs, and long-acting NOCITA.
+However, most veterinary patients that undergo surgery are discharged from the veterinary hospital within 12-24 hours.
 Analgesics must be prescribed and/or delivered that provide continued pain relief in the home environment.

 Limitations of local anesthetics (LAs)

 One of the most effective means of preventing the transduction and transmission of pain is through the use of LAs.
 While their post-operative use is supported by AAHA/AAFP and WSAVA Pain Guidelines, there are limitations which function as barriers to their use.
 These include the technical difficulty associated with some nerve and epidural blocks, potential complications of the indwelling soaker catheter, and the short duration of action (<8 hours) of the available formulations.

 To learn more about how NOCITA will help raise the standard of care for post-operative pain management in dogs, watch this video